Overview

 Advising on a production of a popular US television series

-for a major US broadcaster that was filmed in Queenstown.
-Among other aspects, our advice ensured that the production was structured to meet the requirements of the US parties as well as the NZSPG, and was tax efficient; we designed the structure to ensure NZ Goods and Services tax (15%) was refunded instead of being a deadweight cost.
+We advised on a production of a popular US television series for a major US broadcaster that was filmed in Queenstown.
+Our advice ensured that the production was structured to meet the requirements of the US parties as well as the NZSPG, and was tax efficient.
+We designed the structure to ensure New Zealand goods and services tax (GST at 15%) was refunded instead of being a deadweight cost.
 This made the production as cost effective as possible.
-(Among many other things, we also helped secure the ability to build and use an outside spa pool at Cadrona Ski field)
+We also helped secure the ability to build and use an outside spa pool at Cardrona Ski field.

-one of New Zealand's most popular television programmes, which is now in its seventh season and distributed throughout the world.
+We advised the producers of Grand Designs New Zealand, one of New Zealand's most popular television programmes, which is also distributed overseas.
 The production challenges around this programme are unique, with production following house builds for many months and sometimes years.
-Our advice has helped the producers to navigate potential issues around health and safety, and clearances (eg where a building project is sold)
+Our advice has helped the producers to navigate potential issues around health and safety, and clearances (eg where a building project is sold).

-which is expected to be introduced in 2023, and provides for a workplace relations framework that will provide clarity about the employment status of people doing screen production work, introduce a duty of good faith and mandatory terms for contracting relationships in the industry, allow collective bargaining at the occupation and enterprise levels, and create processes for resolving disputes arising from contracting relations or collective bargaining
+We have advised on the Screen Industry Workers Act.
+The Act provides for a workplace relations framework that will provide clarity about the employment status of people doing screen production work.
+It introduces a duty of good faith and mandatory terms for contracting relationships in the industry, allows collective bargaining at the occupation and enterprise levels, and creates processes for resolving disputes arising from contracting relations or collective bargaining.

-Advising on the outside broadcast and production aspects of key international rugby matches played in New Zealand
+We have advised on the outside broadcast and production aspects of key international rugby matches played in New Zealand, including All Blacks and Super Rugby games.

-including productions filmed at various international locations including Rachel Hunter's Tour of Beauty and K & K's Kitchen Diplomacy, as well as productions filmed in Australia and New Zealand like in Wild Life at the Zoo and SPCA Animal Rescue
+We have advised on a number of factual television productions, including productions filmed at various international locations such as Rachel Hunter's Tour of Beauty and K & K's Kitchen Diplomacy, as well as productions filmed in Australia and New Zealand like Wild Life at the Zoo and SPCA Animal Rescue.

 Our team